Hardcourt Bike Polo: History

 Cycle polo was invented in 1891 and reached the Olympics as a demonstration sport in 1908.
 The sport has seen peaks in popularity in the 1930s and 1980s but has most recently been revived by the fixed-gear scene, giving the sport a new lease of life.

-Writer Matthew Sparkes compares Hardcourt polo to traditional bike polo "as streetball is to basketball: grittier, more easily accessible and, to be honest, more fun."
+Writer Matthew Sparkes compares Hardcourt polo to traditional bike polo "as streetball is to basketball: grittier, more easily accessible and, to be honest, more fun".

 Modern Hardcourt Bike Polo has its roots in early 2000s pacific north west.
 Originally started by bicycle messengers who had downtime in between deliveries, the early game developed with some of the core rules being established (3 on 3, scoring with the flat end of the mallet).
 One origin story tracks back to 1998 in the middle of the Dot Com era.
 Jay Grisham gathered messengers to play in garages around Seattle.
-Later Matt Messenger, aka Messman, and others working for Kozmo would play in the company's Seattle parking lot known as the “Sunkinʼ ” between deliveries.
+Later Matt Messenger, aka Messman, and others working for Kozmo would play in the company's Seattle parking lot known as the "Sunkin between deliveries.